Zhakyp01/midtermBackend/README.md

 ### School Management System
 This is a simple school management system developed for educational purpose.
-Application written in Java using Spring Framework, PostgreSQL.
+Application written in Java using Spring Framework and PostgreSQL.
+In the Login page only admin can log in and edit students and all staff.
+- username `alatoo`
+- password `alatoo1996`

 # Dependencies